John Baker White (British politician): Early life and education

 After the First World War had started Atkinson, who had worked as a voluntary personal assistant to the Commissioner, Edward Henry, in the early years of the century, returned to work in the Metropolitan police.
 This time he was assisting the barrister Henry Curtis-Bennett who was responsible for counter espionage interrogations in Special Branch.
 John Baker White later described how his stepfather and Curtis-Benett gave him a one-off experience as a courier for Special Branch which was to be his first experience working undercover.
 Baker White tells the story in "True Blue":

 "One day in 1920, when "the Troubles" in Ireland were at their height—I had left Malvern and recovered from my appendix operation—Tim said to me, "Would you like a trip to Dublin?"
 I said yes and in due course went up to the Yard to see him and Curtis-Bennett.
 He handed me my ticket, a packet of money and a sealed envelope.
 What I had to do was very simple—cross from Fishguard, and stay at the Shelbourne Hotel.
 There a Mr. Jacobs would call on me, ostensibly to measure me for a suit, a good enough excuse to be shown up to my bedroom.
 He would produce, as identification, a set of cloth patterns, and I was to hand him the envelope.
 It all went according to plan and I returned to England the next day.
 Two years later Tim told me what was in the envelope and why I had been chosen as courier.
 It was a letter from the Prime Minister to Michael Collins, the I.R.A. leader, putting forward proposals for a truce.
 Jacobs, an orthodox Jew, was in the I.R.A. intelligence: both he and Collins had insisted, knowing that they had contacts in the police and other places in Whitehall, that the courier should be someone not remotely connected with any official department."

-Shortly after this exciting, if not particularly dangerous, internship opportunity, Baker White took up his Farm Pupillage.
+Shortly after this internship opportunity, Baker White took up his Farm Pupillage.
 By now his mother, Katherine, was becoming well known in anti-socialist and ultra-conservative social and campaigning circles.
-The massive extension of the franchise, the Labour Party's relaunch as a democratic socialist party with a mass membership, and by 1920 the appearance of the revolutionary Communist Party of Great Britain (CPGB) had galvanised the opposition from existing anti-socialist organisations, and triggered the creation of new ones.
+The massive extension of the franchise, the Labour Party's relaunch as a democratic socialist party with a mass membership, and by 1920 the appearance of the Communist Party of Great Britain (CPGB) had galvanised the opposition from existing anti-socialist organisations, and triggered the creation of new ones.
 These different organisations might have different focuses, but few if any ideological differences.
 They were Conservative Party supporting, anti-communist and anti-socialist platforms.
 There was within these circles a cohort of diehard and radical young Conservatives attracted to the aggressive anti-communism and anti socialism of Mussolini's Fascisti in Italy After the success of Mussolini's March on Rome they would go on to create the British Fascists.